aj112358/ML_Notes/07_Ensemble_Learning_and_Random_Forests/07_notes.md

 ### 7.2.2 - Out-of-Bag Evaluation

+For bagging, we know that training instances are chosen randomly to create the training subset for each predictor.
+Since we are performing sampling *with* replacement, it is possible that many instances are sampled multiple times, but there will surely be some training instances that are **not sampled**.
+It can be shown that ~63% of the training instances are sampled on average, for each predictor in the ensemble.
+The other ~37% of training instances that are not sampled are called **out-of-bag (oob) instances**.
+Of course, these need not be the same for each predictor!

+So, during training the predictor does not have knowledge of these oob instances.
+As such, we can actually use them as an evaluation tool for our predictor!
+They essentially take the place of a validation set.
+We can then evaluate the ensemble by simply taking the average of these so-called **out-of-bag evaluations**.

+Let's see how we can implement oob evaluation with bagging in the JN.

 ## 7.3 - Random Patches and Random Subspaces

+So far, we have discussed random samples of the training *instances*, but we can also do random sampling of the **features** as well.
+To do this, the 'BaggingClassifier' class allows us to specify the two hyperparameters 'max_features' and 'bootstrap_features'.
+The latter hyperparameter allows use to specify whether we wish to sample the features *with* replacement ("True") or *without* replacement ("False").

+Sampling from both the training instances and training features is referred to as the **random patches method**.

+If you choose to **use all training instances** (by setting 'boostrap' to "False, and 'max_samples' to "1.0") and simultaneously choose to **do feature sampling** (by setting 'bootstrap_features' to "True" and/or 'max_features' <1.0), this method is called the **random subspaces method**.

+Implementing feature sampling is particularly useful if you are dealing with high-dimensional data, such as images.
+It can also provide you with greater diversity among your predictors in the ensemble, hence trading a little bias for a lower variance.
+In the next chapter of the book, we will look into the problems that high-dimensional data can cause to us as data scientists, and how to go about alleviating some of these problems.

 ## 7.4 - Random Forests
 ### 7.4.1 - Extra-Trees